- Home

 The aim of the GCSE RE course is to challenge and equip young people to lead constructive lives in the modern world.
 They are encouraged to develop their imagination and become aware of the spiritual dimension and the richness that this subject offers.

 Students follow a thematic study of some central questions and issues in human life and experience.
-It explores the relevance of religious beliefs, practices, values and traditions to these questions and issues.
+It explores the relevance of religious beliefs, practices, values and traditions to these questions and issues with a focus on Islam and Christianity.

 Year 10:

-- Paper 1 Revision - Key concepts in Islam and Christianity
+- Paper 1 - Key concepts in Christianity and Islam

 Year 11: